aymericbeaumet/metalsmith-concat/readme.md

 the patterns matters (it will determine the order in which the files are concatenated).

-_Note: this is relative to both the source path and the [search paths](https://github.com/aymericbeaumet/metalsmith-concat#optionssearchpaths) (if any)._
+_Note: during the search, these patterns will be evaluated relativetly to both the source path and the [search paths](https://github.com/aymericbeaumet/metalsmith-concat#optionssearchpaths) (if any)._